joehunterdev/react-complete-guide/readme.md

 ---

 ### Todo's

 24-05-2023
 - Basic react test app (taking it out of this current dashboard concept)
 - [] Revise passing up state
+- [] saveFilterDataHandler
+- [x] BUG undefined (reading 'value') at titleChangeHandler (date format may have been breaking, or simply issue naming)

 18-05-2023

 - [] Re install starter as finance dashboard
 - [x] Enable strict mode
 - [x] setup react app using next.js or any alternative to create-react-app